“I haven’t found a science concept yet that I can’t explain to my kids.

 My technical journey began early with a passion for science in all forms.
 My eighth grade algebra teacher told me I would love physics because it was science plus math all rolled into one.
 He was right!
 I finished a B.A. in physics and a master’s degree in astrophysics and loved every minute of it.
 But I quickly realized my true science superpower is explaining science, getting other people excited about it because they can understand it, not pursuing it myself.

 I’ve worked in education and outreach at NASA’s Laboratory for High Energy Astrophysics and in strategic communication at Draper (the engineering firm that designed the guidance, navigation and control of every crewed American spacecraft).
-I’ve expanded into the life sciences with online coursework in molecular biology (edX MIT’s “Intro to Biology: The Secret of Life” August to October 2016) that led me to the amazing world of computational biology.
-I am now proud to work as a science writer on the Data Sciences Platform team at the Broad Institute of MIT and Harvard.
+I’ve expanded into the amazing world of computational biology as lead science writer on the Data Sciences Platform team at the Broad Institute of MIT and Harvard, helping accelerate biomedical research as a documentarian for the cloud-native Terra platform.

 Marketing/Communications